QUTYPIE/Website-/Privacy Policy.md

 # Security

-We take steps to ensure data provided from Universal is protected from misuse, loss, alteration, or unauthorized access.
+We take steps to ensure data provided from Astroz is protected from misuse, loss, alteration, or unauthorized access.
 However, no Internet-based system can be declared fully secure and error free.

 # HOW CAN I CONTACT YOU?